vault713/wallet713/docs/usage.md

 ### Owner API

 Wallet713 support setting up an owner API listener.
-This API allows access to the wallet (for sending grins, retrieving info, etc.) via http requests.
+This API allows access to the wallet (for sending epics, retrieving info, etc.) via http requests.
 It is important to never expose the owner API externally as it may compromise funds in your wallet!
 Also important to ensure there's a secret set on the API so that calls to the API are authenticated against the secret.

 ```